Powerlearnproject/se-day1-assignment-akinwale2/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+unit testing: testing individual components or module of software integration:testing interactions between different components or subsystems
+system: testing the entire software systems as a whole acceptance:testing the software against user requirements to ensure it meets user needs

 #Part 2: Introduction to AI and Prompt Engineering